Virtual Warehouse sizing requirements for public cloud environments

 Maximum Write: 187 MB/s

 An AWS R5D.4xlarge instance closely matches the CPU, memory, and bandwidth specifications that are recommended for CDH clusters.
 This is why the AWS R5D.4xlarge instance specifications were chosen as the "instance type" for CDP.
 That said, AWS EBS storage cannot be used as primary database storage because it is transient and lacks sufficient capacity.
-This core difference make it necessary to use a different strategy to achieve good scan performance.
+This core difference makes it necessary to use a different strategy to achieve good scan performance.

 Public cloud sizing and scaling